bhardwajRahul/NoteDiscovery/data/notes/AUTHENTICATION.md

 python generate_password.py
 ```

-Enter your desired password when prompted.
-The script will output a bcrypt hash.
+The script will:
+1. Prompt you for your password (input is hidden)
+2. Ask you to confirm it
+3. Generate a bcrypt hash
+4. Display the hash with instructions

-**Copy the hash** - you'll need it for the next step.
+**Copy the hash** - you'll need it for Step 3.

 ### Step 2: Generate a Secret Key

 Generate a random secret key for session encryption:

-**Using Docker:**
+**Docker Users:**
 ```bash
 docker-compose exec notediscovery python -c "import secrets; print(secrets.token_hex(32))"